 You can find high amounts of potassium in Butternut Squash, which makes this fruit great for older or senior dogs.
 Potassium helps promote and maintain strong and healthy bones in dogs.

 Vitamin B6 helps with your dog’s nervous system

 Butternut Squash is also packed full of vitamin B6.
 Vitamin B6 not only helps your dog’s nervous system, but it’s an essential vitamin that is responsible for the following:

 - Gene activation.

 Fun Fact: Fish is a food that is high in vitamin B6.
 While dogs can eat fish, can they eat fish heads?
 Check out Can Dogs Eat Fish Heads? to find out!

 Vitamin C is a powerful antioxidant for dogs

-Vitamin C is also an antioxidant so it can fight against free radicals (which causes aging in dogs) to prevent cell structure damage in dogs.
+Vitamin C is also an antioxidant so it can combat free radicals (which cause aging in dogs) to prevent cell structure damage in dogs.
 Free radicals can also alter the DNA codes.
 As you can see, vitamin C is an essential antioxidant for dogs.

 Fun Fact: Did you know that Bitter Melon is also packed full of vitamin C?
 Check out Can Dogs Eat Bitter Melon? to find out if your dogs can eat this bitter fruit.